Sandhy Sondoro: Early career

-On 25 April 2008 he published his debut album Why Dont We, after releasing his first single "Down on the Street" earlier.
+On 25 April 2008, he published his debut album Why Dont We, after releasing his first single "Down on the Street" earlier.

 New Wave

 Sandhy participated in the 8th edition of New Wave, an "International Contest of Young Pop Singer" in Jūrmala, Latvia, after Brandon Stone, a music producer, suggested he take part in the competition.
-The 2009 New Wave ran from 28 July to 2 August 2009, and was contested by 16 singers from 12 different countries.
-Sandhy was the first Indonesian, also the first Southeast Asian to participate.
+The 2009 New Wave ran from 28 July to 2 August 2009 and was contested by 16 singers from 12 different countries.
+Sandhy was the first Indonesian, and also the first Southeast Asian to participate.

-The first day of the competition the contestants were required to sing world hits, and Sandhy sang "When a Man Loves a Woman" by Percy Sledge.
+On the first day of the competition, the contestants were required to sing world hits, and Sandhy sang "When a Man Loves a Woman" by Percy Sledge.
 He received 9 points from one of the twelve judges, while the rest gave him 10, giving him 119 points in total.
-Sandhy came in first place, followed by Jamala from the Ukraine in the second place, who sang "History Repeating."
+Sandhy came in first place, followed by Jamala from Ukraine in the second place, who sang "History Repeating."

-The second day the contestants were required to sing national hit songs, and Sandhy chose his own song "Malam Biru" which is in Indonesian.
-Sandhy again received 119 points from the judges, and was still in the first place with 238 points, tying with Jamala who received a perfect score on the second day of the competition.
+On the second day, the contestants were required to sing national hit songs, and Sandhy chose his song "Malam Biru" which is in Indonesian.
+Sandhy again received 119 points from the judges, and was still in first place with 238 points, tying with Jamala who received a perfect score on the second day of the competition.

 On the third and final day, the contestants had to sing a song that is "dedicated to New Wave 2009" and Sandhy performed another song that he wrote, "End of the Rainbow."
 Both Sandhy and Jamala received a perfect score of 120, making them the winners of New Wave 2009 with 358 points, and were awarded €50,000 each.